 On August 8, 2008 the Company established The Executive Nonqualified Defined Benefit Plan of Gentherm Incorporated (the "Plan"), an unfunded executive pension plan, with an effective date of April 1, 2008.
-The Company's Chief Executive Officer, is the only participant in the Plan which will, if fully vested, provide for 15 annual retirement benefit payments of \$300,000 each beginning January 1, 2018.
-The participant will become entitled to receive such retirement benefit payments, or a portion thereof, through his continuous service to the Company over a six year period starting on April 1, 2011.
+The Company's former Chief Executive Officer, Daniel R. Coker, is the only participant in the Plan.